Chicago Bears Stadium: Purchase of Arlington Park

-Museum Campus
+Lakefront/Museum Campus proposal

-In 2024, the Bears shifted their focus to the parking area south of Soldier Field on Museum Campus.
-The plan was to build a new domed stadium and to invest more than $2 billion in private money in a publicly owned stadium and park space.
+In March 2024, Warren announced that the Bears would contribute $2 billion to building a domed stadium on the lakefront to replace Soldier Field.
 The plan also indicated that much of Soldier Field would be torn down to create the additional "green space".
-On April 24, 2024, the Bears revealed plans for a $4.7 billion domed lakefront stadium development.
-The office of Illinois Governor J. B. Pritzker would later call the plan a "non-starter for the state".
+Soon after, the village of Arlington Heights offered a tax reduction in attempt to convince the team to continue building their stadium in the village.
+On April 24, 2024, the day before the 2024 NFL draft, the Bears revealed further plans for a $4.7 billion domed lakefront stadium development.

+While Chicago Mayor Brandon Johnson supported the proposal, the office of Illinois Governor J. B. Pritzker stated in May 2024 that the plan was a "non-starter for the state," due to lacking "demonstrable and tangible benefit to the taxpayers of Illinois."

 In September 2024, Friends of the Parks announced their opposition to the Bears' project and their intention to fight it.
 Executive director Gin Kilgore stated, "We'd like to say you never start with a lawsuit, but you don't take it off the table."
 In October 2024, Bears president Kevin Warren said he "hopes the Bears can break ground in 2025 on a lakefront stadium, which remains the priority over Arlington Heights", and that they're "exploring private equity as funding source".

-By 2025, the focus shifted back to the Arlington Heights site, culminating in the Bears announcing Arlington Heights as "the only site within Cook County that meets" their standards for the project.
+Return to Arlington Heights

+In November 2024, the team and the village of Arlington Heights reached a tentative agreement over the tax dispute.
+The Bears reported intentions to submit traffic and financial studies for Arlington Heights stadium site in March 2025.
+In September 2025, Warren sent a letter to Bears fans reiterating the team's commitment to building a stadium in Arlington Heights, "which will require zero state money for construction."

+In November 2025, progress on the stadium was delayed due to not receiving state funds for $826 million in nearby public infrastructure and a freeze on the property tax assessment for the site.